 Based in Geneva, our programme is managed by our Global Health, Safety & Sustainability Director, Emmanuel Andre, a Certified Safety Engineer.
-Emmanuel oversees a team of 45 Health and Safety Coordinators who are responsible for ensuring safe and secure operations around the world.
+Emmanuel oversees a team of 45 Health and Safety Coordinators.
+They are responsible for ensuring safe and secure operations around the world.

 We have developed both basic and advanced level training for our office and event staff.
-To make the training more effective, we have used the concept of “gamification” to create a health and safety game that educates our event teams to consider risks and appropriate proactive and reactive risks.
+For more effective training, we have used the concept of “gamification”, creating a health and safety game, educating our event teams to evaluate risks and take appropriate measures.

 Safe working environments

 Our local offices follow security procedures that ensure safe and secure operations for our employees around the world.
-This include fire protection system, first aid procedures, training our staff and ensuring their safety.
+This includes fire protection system, first aid procedures, training our staff and ensuring their safety.

-All our events are assessed for security and sustainability risks.
-We assess them through our internal event audit tool and security checklists.
+All our events are assessed for security, data protection, duty of care and sustainability risk through our internal event audit tool and security checklists.
 Potential risks are managed either locally or with the help of our security experts.

-Over the last few years we have been focusing on terrorism aspects and have developed additional awareness campaigns and training programmes.
+Over the last few years, we have been focusing on terrorism aspects, as well as virus outbreaks, and we developed additional awareness campaigns and training programmes.

 Duty of care

 The safety of our talents and events is a top priority for MCI and we continuously work towards improving our processes in this area.
-We subscribed to Global Warning System (GWS) Services for our global talents, which provides automated security alerts and safety information on users’ smartphones while they are abroad.
-By hitting the SOS button our talents can inform our Global Health, Safety & Sustainability Director, Emmanuel André, of an emergency so that assistance can be provided.
+We subscribed to Safeture services, which provides automated security alerts and safety information on users’ smartphones while they are abroad.
+By hitting the SOS button, our talents can inform our Global Health, Safety & Sustainability Director of an emergency so that assistance can be provided.